 The second reason that rebellion and insurrection are rarely charged is because of the strength of the Constitution's First Amendment protection of free speech.
 A certain amount of hyperbole is tolerated, where there aren't accompanying overt acts.
 The general language of the crime also lends itself to interpretation, making prosecutions a chancier proposition.

 Where possible, the government tends to level charges that are based more on actions than words.
 Notorious Nevada rancher Cliven Bundy's many armed confrontations with the federal government resulted in a long list of criminal charges, but none for rebellion and insurrection.
 Their reason for choosing not to charge the crime might be evident in the outcome of the federal criminal prosecution of his sons, Ammon and Ryan Bundy, who were acquitted of similarly vague conspiracy charges after holding an Oregon wildlife refuge in an armed standoff.

 Although rebellion and insurrection charges are rare, they should be taken very seriously.
 Convictions of this sort are likely to carry a significant stigma and eliminate many opportunities.
-Contact a local attorney for a free initial case review to learn how they can assist in your defense.
+Contact a local criminal defense attorney today who can better explain your legal options and craft a legal defense strategy.